Apply to the PEARL Activity Grants scheme

 This scheme is open to broad range of projects and activities.
 Some examples of the kinds of projects we fund are ; co-produced research projects, interactive onlineworkshops, guided and immersive experiences, performance and arts-based activities, exhibitions, workshops and more!

-In order to support staff and students in developing their project proposals during this time, we will be running a series of o1-to-1 Activity Grant Advice Surgeries during this application period.
+To support you in developing your project proposals, we will be running a series of informal, drop-in advice surgeries during the application period.

 Looking for ideas and inspiration?